by Erin Nolan

 Georges Seurat’s famous Sunday Afternoon on the Island of La Grande Jatte

-The final invisible line I’ll share today is perspective.
+The final invisible line we’ll share today is perspective.
 Masolino’s painting below is an excellent early example of early perspective and how that technique assists the organization of a composition.

 As you can see all, the compositional elements are interconnected.
 It is difficult to show one element without mentioning the others.
 Hopefully, you have a better understanding of and interest in the power of lines.

-What to know how to see these lines in art for yourself? http://mopdog.com/creative/how-to-see-linear-composition-in-art
+Want to know how to see these lines in art for yourself?
+Check out this handy resource: http://mopdog.com/creative/how-to-see-linear-composition-in-art